This article will share how I cheaply transfer money abroad using an app & website called Wise (formerly TransferWise).

 Traditionally, the most convenient way to do this was to use TT transfer using our banks, which costs a lot in fees (cable charges, plus their commission).

-The next best way is to use Western Union (I’ve never used it though), which if I’m honest is synonymous with online scams.
+The next best way is to use Western Union (I’ve never used it though), which if I’m honest, is notorious for online scams.

-Now, we have money transfer apps (TransferWise) that give us transparency, cheap fees, and the convenience of not having to go to the bank or money changers physically.
+Now, we have a money transfer app called Wise that gives us transparency, low transfer fees, and the convenience of not having to go to the bank or money changers physically.

 You can think of it as an online money transfer that has one of the best exchange rates compared to bank TT and traditional money changers.